 Sugar can wreak havoc on any healthy eating plan.
 It is a quick source of calories and energy but provides very little nutrition and health benefits.
 A diet high in sugar has been linked to weight gain, diabetes and many other chronic diseases.
-And growing research backs up the theory that sugar is addictive, making cravings for high calorie sweets difficult to control (8,9).
+And some research backs up the theory that sugar is addictive, making cravings for high calorie sweets difficult to control (8,9).

 It is important to note that added sugar and naturally occurring sugars, like fructose in fruit and lactose in milk, are not the same thing.
 Naturally occurring sugars tend to be packed in whole foods, providing other beneficial nutrients.
 Whereas added sugar only provides calories from sugar and contributes to negative health effects.

 Eating more whole, real foods is one way to cut down on added sugar.
-One study showed that more than half of the average U.S. diet consists of ultra-processed foods, and that these foods account for over 90% of added sugar intake (10).
+One study suggests that more than half of the average U.S. diet consists of ultra-processed foods, and that these foods account for over 90% of added sugar intake (10).
 You can avoid processed foods all together, or learn to check the ingredients labels.
 But beware, there are over 50 different names for sugar added to food!

 Fill Up on Fiber